SupportClass/streen/README.md

 ![notifyoffline command example](https://i.imgur.com/O7BDy6D.png)

 ### License
-Streen is provided under the MIT license, which is available to read in the [LICENSE][] file.
+Streen is provided under the MIT license, which is available to read in the [LICENSE](LICENSE) file.
-[license]: LICENSE